The New Car Smell We Love Can Be Toxic, Studies Say

 ensure fresh air flows

-According to researchers, new car owners should ensure fresh air flows through the vehicle during the first few months of ownership.
+According to researchers, new car owners should ensure fresh air flows through the vehicle, especially during the first few months of ownership.
 The best thing to do is open the windows, at least a little, to ensure a continuous flow of fresh air.
-But if you can't, make sure your heating and air conditioning system is set to the fresh air mode, not recirculate.
-If you park your car in the garage, you can always leave a window down while you're not driving.
+But if you can't open your windows or just don't want to, make sure your heating and air conditioning system is set to the fresh air mode, not recirculate.
+If you park your car in the garage, you can always leave a window down while you're not driving to lower the concentration of chemicals present when you first enter the car.